 Men’s Health Week: Take Action on COVID-19

 This year, Men’s Health Week is focussing on encouraging men to take action on Covid-19.
-Statistically, more men have died as a result of coronavirus and whilst men don’t always like to discuss their health problems, it’s more vital than ever to focus on protecting our health and wellbeing.
+Statistically, more men have died as a result of coronavirus and whilst men don’t always like to discuss their health problems, it’s more vital than ever to focus on protecting mens sexual health.
 Here’s the latest information on coronavirus and sex and what men can do to protect their sexual health.

 What we already know about Coronavirus and sex?

 - Coronavirus can be spread through droplets that come out of your nose and mouth and are then breathed in through another person.
 This means kissing an infected person will significantly increase your risk of contracting the virus.